Are more expensive stones better?

 Can Granite scratch?

 It is alway possible to scratch a surface, even a diamond, if is subjected to sufficient force.
-However, granite is extremely hard surface and is very hard to scratch under normal use.
+However, granite is an extremely hard surface and is very hard to scratch under normal use.

 Why is one particular color of granite more expensive than another?